 Shamlugh is located in Lori Region in the northeast of Armenia.
 It is situated on the left bank of the Debed River, 196 km north of the capital Yerevan and 63 km north of the administrative centre Vanadzor.
 Shamlugh has a subtropical climate, with dry cool summers and mild winters.

 The town of Shamlugh is located on the slopes of Lalvar Mountain and is surrounded by thick forests and meadows.
 The town used to be a multinational residence with 16 different nations living there.
 In 1938, Shamlugh got the status of an urban-type settlement.

 Under the rule of the Persian Afsharid dynasty over Eastern Armenia, copper mining became popular in the region of Lori.
-Many Greek miners from Gyumushkhane migrated to the area and built a copper factory in 1770, thus stimulating the gradual development of the whole region and setting the ground for the foundation of the town of Shamlugh in the 1770s.
+Many Greek miners migrated to the area and built a copper factory in 1770, thus stimulating the gradual development of the whole region and setting the ground for the foundation of the town of Shamlugh in the 1770s.